luque667788/rustCYDtouch/README.md

 - SPI communication aims to be platform-agnostic using `SpiDevice` trait from `embedded-hal`
 - Touch interrupt handling is left to the user application for flexibility
 - The core functionality should work on platforms that implement the required `embedded-hal` traits (though you'll need to handle interrupts in your application)
 ## Current Limitations

 - Basic functionality currently supports single-touch only (no multi-touch)
 - No drag gesture support (only tap/click events)
-- This is a personal project that works for my specific use case and may require modifications for your needs.
-Feel free to use it as a reference example for interfacing with the touch sensor on CYD boards via SPI.
+- This is a personal project that primarily addresses my specific use cases and may not work out of the box for your needs.
+I'm sharing it in the hope that it might serve as a helpful example or inspiration for your own implementations.

 ## Example